- Phone number

 In my experience exploring ourselves in this way, can help us gain a better understanding of who we are, both in relationship to ourselves and others.
 It can also give us a greater sense of control over the world around us and help us feel more content in ourselves.
 Indeed, many clients experience counselling as an unburdening of kinds and are helped to find new ways of being, that are more in keeping with who they truly are.
 Whilst such ways of working can sometimes be difficult and uncomfortable, I have watched many of my clients move on to feel happier in themselves, lead more fulfilling lives and have more satisfactory relationships.

 My first session

 I understand that making the initial steps towards counselling takes great courage and I see the opportunity to accompany others as they engage in this process as a real privilege.
 Counselling can be an uncertain and anxiety provoking experience and may be accompanied by a fear of exposure.
 With this in mind, I see the first session as an opportunity for you to decide if pursuing counselling, is the right decision for you.

 All my sessions are 50 minutes, including the first one.
 When we meet for the first time, I will ask you to tell me a little bit about what has brought you to counselling and I will try to follow your story as best I can.
-I will not ask you lots of questions.
-Towards the end of the session, I will draw things to a close and will ask you to spend some time thinking about whether or not you would like to continue with our sessions.
+I will not ask you a lot of questions.
+Towards the end of the session, I will draw things to a close and ask you to spend some time thinking about whether or not you would like to continue with our sessions.
 Should you decide to continue, we will decide together what shape, form and purpose the sessions might take.